All Episodes

 He laughs about that.

-It's it's different when Democrats do it.
+It's different when Democrats do it.

-That D in the parentheses after their name, Sean, isn't really a D. If you look at it under a jeweler's loop, it's a shield.
+That D in the parentheses after their name, Sean, isn't really a D. If you look at it under a jeweler's loop, it's a shield, and it protects them from everything and anything.

-It is I would say they're double standards, but can you have double standards when one set has standards and the other side has no standards?
+It is, I would say they're double standards, but can you have double standards when one set has standards and the other side has no standards?

 That's the way that the Democrats rule.